 Would this need of seeing Katara and being near her ever go away?
-He hoped it did for he did not know how he would be able to survive when they had to go their separate ways in life, when he had to return to his duties in the Fire Nation while she stayed in the Southern Water Tribe or married and left with Aang.
+He hoped it did for he did not know how he would be able to survive when they had to go their separate ways in life; when he had to return to his duties in the Fire Nation while she stayed in the Southern Water Tribe or married and left with Aang.

 Yes, his Katara!
-His, dammit!
+His, damn it!

 Two more blasts of fire were shot toward the sea as Zuko raged, his face contorted into a ferocious snarl.